atterpac/refresh/README.md

 }

 type Execute struct {
-	Cmd        string
+	Cmd          string      `toml:"cmd" yaml:"cmd"`                     // Execute command
+	ChangeDir    string      `toml:"dir" yaml:"dir"`                     // If directory needs to be changed to call this command relative to the root path
-	IsBlocking bool // Should the next command wait for this command to finish IsPrimary  bool // Only one primary command can be run at a time }
+	IsBlocking   bool        `toml:"blocking" yaml:"blocking"`           // Should the following executes wait for this one to complete
+	IsPrimary    bool        `toml:"primary" yaml:"primary"`             // Only one primary command can be run at a time DelayNext    int         `toml:"delay_next" yaml:"delay_next"`       // Delay in milliseconds before running command }
 ```